 Then, once you’ve completed each section, step by step, your end result will be a comprehensive analysis of your company, as it is now and as you hope it will be in the future.
 Let’s dive into the details.

 The first step you’ll want to take when writing a business plan is to create your executive summary.
 This executive summary will be the first chapter in your business plan—it will explain what your business does, where your business currently stands, where you want to take your business in three to five years, and why you’ll be successful.

 Although this seems like a significant amount of information, the executive summary doesn’t need to be more than one or two pages in length.
-However, just because this is a short section of your business plan doesn’t mean it’s unimportant.
+However, just because this is a short section of your plan doesn’t mean it’s unimportant.
 In fact, it might be the most important part of your business plan.
 Some investors might only ask for your executive summary when deciding whether to work with your business—so you’ll want to ensure that it can stand on its own.

 So, how do you include all the necessary information about your business, while also keeping to a one or two-page maximum?

 First, you can keep in mind that any information that doesn’t answer the “what, where, and why” questions we listed above shouldn’t be in your executive summary.
 Second, you can make this step of your business plan simpler by sticking to the following six pieces of information, as recommended by the SBA:

 Remember—although it may seem extensive, this is first and foremost, a summary, so you’ll want to keep it short and sweet.
 At this point, you still have seven steps left to complete, so you’ll have plenty of time to get into the details later.
 With this first step, you’re showing readers what they’re getting into.
 However, it’s also important to remember that as the first step—and a brief one—every word of your executive summary counts.
 If you haven’t put enough thought into your business plan, it will show.